dhcs banner background

 Nobody taught me how to listen to my body.
 I had to figure it out on my own.

-Six years ago, I was diagnosed with an autoimmune disorder, a consequence of the immense stress I faced personally and professionally.
+Seven and a half years ago, I was diagnosed with an autoimmune disorder, a consequence of the immense stress I faced personally and professionally.

-If you had seen me six years ago, you might have thought to yourself that I was someone who had their life effortlessly woven together.
+If you had seen me seven and a half years ago, you might have thought to yourself that I was someone who had their life effortlessly woven together.
 The fixer.
 The giver.
 The connector.
 The person who could walk into the chaos and bring about order, in perfect timing, before anyone else noticed that there was even a mess to begin with.
 I led, I delivered, and I held space for everything and everyone who relied on me… over and over again.
 But what most people did not see was that I was continuously giving from a place of depletion.

 I frequently overextended myself, performing through the pain and pouring from an increasingly emptier cup.
 I lived ignorant to the quiet signals my body was sending… until one day… it transformed from a soft whisper to a scream of agony.
 It began with symptoms I could not quite explain: fatigue, inflammation, brain fog, emotional crashes.
 I chased a diagnosis, frantically visiting doctor after doctor until it finally came — I was diagnosed with an autoimmune disease — which felt like a simultaneous breakdown of everything I once knew and a long overdue reckoning of who I had become.